mariopino/ethereum-coinflip/README.md

 # Ethereum coin flip game

 Coin Flip Ethereum DApp, a simple casino game based on Ethereum blockchain.
+Includes Solidity smart contract (CoinFlip.sol) and a bootstrap 4 based web interface to interact with it based on web3.js JS library.

 ## Demo